maxW23/maxW23/README.md

-- 👋 Hi, I’m @maxW23
+- 👋 Hi, I’m Maxim Kurdy .
-- 👀 I’m interested in Full_Stack web development
+- 👀 I’m interested in Full_Stack web development .
 - 🌱 I’m currently a freelancer .
-- 📫 How to reach me : wmaxim45@gmail.com
+- 📫 How to reach me : wmaxim45@gmail.com.

 <!---
 maxW23/maxW23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.